Thank you to Ashley of Surf and Sunshine for this wonderful blog about her weekend getaway to Santa Fe.

 Afternoons are made to be spent at Meow Wolf House of Eternal Return.
 What can I possibly say about Meow Wolf to do it justice?
 Words seem almost inadequate.
 In fact, when tasked with finding a single word to describe Meow Wolf, I failed.

-Located in Santa Fe, Meow Wolf is an art collaboration created by over 100 artists - think science fiction novel meets a grown-ups friendly children's museum.
+Located in Santa Fe, Meow Wolf is an art collaboration created by more than 100 artists—think science fiction novel meets a grown-up's friendly children's museum.
 It's immersive and interactive, rich in technology, art and play.
 It's a place where you can walk through a refrigerator, slide down a dryer shoot and create music along the skeleton of a dinosaur.
 It's filled with hidden passageways and mysterious rooms wrapped under the guise of a two-story colonial.

 In short, it's a must visit.